What they do

 There are currently no courses in nuclear medicine available in Western Australia.
 You can study degree courses at a number of universities interstate.

 Charles Sturt University offers a four-year Bachelor of Medical Radiation Science (Nuclear Medicine).
 The University of Newcastle offers a four-year Bachelor of Medical Radiation Science (Nuclear Medicine).
-The Royal Melbourne Institute of Technology offers a three-year Bachelor of Applied Science (Medical Radiations).
-University of South Australia offers a four-year Bachelor of Medical Radiation Science (Honours) (Nuclear Medicine)
+The Royal Melbourne Institute of Technology offers a four-year Bachelor of Applied Science (Medical Radiations).
+University of South Australia offers a four-year Bachelor of Medical Radiation Science (Honours) (Nuclear Medicine).

 Contact the universities you are interested in for more information.